ironhorsesoftware/silhouette/README.md

 #### DelegableAuthInfoRepository

 Adding the `SlickPersistenceModule` to a Play project will automatically bind all of the `AuthInfo` instances to the project's Slick-based implementations, and a Guice provider for a `DelegableAuthInfoRepository` with all of them wired in.
-To be clear, this includes instances of the following `AuthInfo` types:

 To enable the module, add this line to your `application.conf`: